chijioke-ibekwe/raven/README.md

      the SMS provider name.
 For instance, if your SMS notification provider is `vonage`, you should have a method called `routeNotificationForVonage` on the notifiable, which returns the phone number field on the model.
      Similarly, if your provider is `twilio`, the method should be called `routeNotificationForTwilio`.
-   - The `ccs` property is exclusively for email notifications and takes an array (or associative array with email/name as key/value pairs respectively) of emails you want to CC on the email notification.
+   - `cc()` is exclusively for email notifications and takes an array (or associative array with email/name as key/value pairs respectively) of emails you want to CC on the email notification.
-   - The `params` property is an associative array of all the variables that exist on the notification template with their values, where the key must match the variable name on the template.
+   - `with()` takes an associative array of all the variables that exist on the notification template with their values, where the key must match the variable name on the template.
-   - Finally, the `attachmentUrls` field takes a url or an array of urls that point to the publicly accessible resource(s) that needs to be attached to the email notification.
+   - `attach()` takes a url or an array of urls that point to the publicly accessible resource(s) that needs to be attached to the email notification.

 6. To successfully send Database Notifications, it is assumed that the user of this package has already set up a